Crime prevention through environmental design: Natural access control

-Natural access control is used to complement mechanical and operational access control measures, such as target hardening.
+Natural access control complements mechanical and operational access control measures, such as target hardening.

 Natural territorial reinforcement

-Territorial reinforcement promotes social control through increased definition of space and improved proprietary concern.
+Territorial reinforcement promotes social control through an increased space definition and improved proprietary concern.

-An environment designed to clearly delineate private space does two things.
+An environment designed to delineate private space does two things.
 First, it creates a sense of ownership.
 Owners have a vested interest and are more likely to challenge intruders or report them to the police.
 Second, the sense of owned space creates an environment where "strangers" or "intruders" stand out and are more easily identified.
-By using buildings, fences, pavement, signs, lighting and landscape to express ownership and define public, semi-public and private space, natural territorial reinforcement occurs.
+Natural territorial reinforcement uses buildings, fences, pavement, signs, lighting, and landscape to express ownership and define public, semi-public, and private spaces.
 Additionally, these objectives can be achieved by assignment of space to designated users in previously unassigned locations.